-Google has 92.42% of the search engine market share worldwide.
-That breaks down to approximately 72% of the desktop market and 92% of the mobile search engine market share.
-The United States leads with the most users.
-27% of Americans use Google.
+Google controls a little more than 92% of the search engine market share worldwide.
+That includes 72% of the desktop market and 92% of the mobile search engine market.

 How many Google searches per day?

-Google does not share their search volume data.
-However, it is estimated Google processes approximately 70,000 search queries every second, translating to 5.8 billion searches per day and approximately 2 trillion global searches per year.
+Google doesn’t share its search volume data.
+However, it’s estimated Google processes approximately 63,000 search queries every second, translating to 5.6 billion searches per day and approximately 2 trillion global searches per year.
 The average person conducts between three and four searches each day.

-So, let’s look at a few of 2019’s top Google Search statistics and take a deeper dive into the trending searches that guide your marketing strategy.
+Now, let’s look at a few of this year's top Google Search statistics and take a deeper dive into the trending searches that guide your marketing strategy.